-The RATE operation sets the integration time of the A/D converter, the period of time the input signal is measured (also known as aperture).
+The rate operation sets the integration time of the A/D converter, the period of time the input signal is measured (also known as aperture).
 The integration time affects the usable digits, the amount of reading noise, as well as the ultimate reading rate of the instrument.
 The integration time is specified in parameters based on a number of power line cycles (NPLC), where 1 PLC for 60Hz is 16.67msec and 1 PLC for 50Hz and 400Hz is 20msec.

-In general, the fastest integration time (FAST (0.1 PLC) from the front panel, 0.01 PLC from the bus) results in increased reading noise and fewer usable digits, while the slowest integration time (10 PLC) provides the best common-mode and normal-mode rejection.
-Inbetween settings are a compromise between speed and noise.
+In general, the fastest integration time (FAST (0.1 PLC) from the front panel, 0.01 PLC from the bus) results in increased reading noise and fewer usable digits, while the slowest integration time (SLOW (5PLC) from the front panel, 10PLC from the bus) provides the best common-mode and normal-mode rejection.
+In-between settings are a compromise between speed and noise.